Yambio: Population and demographics

 Yambio and the surrounding communities are the ancestral home of the Azande ethnic group, who also inhabit in neighboring countries of The Democratic Republic of the Congo and The Central African Republic.
-Apart from the Azande other tribes that stays in Yambio county include the balanda, Mundu and some few morokodo.
+Apart from the Azande, other tribes in Yambio county include the Balanda, Mundu and Morokodo.

-In 1983, the population of Yambio was estimated at approximately 24,900, during the Sudanese national census conducted that year.
+In 1983, the Sudanese national census estimated the population of Yambio to be approximately 24,900 people.
 In 2010, it was estimated that the town's population had risen to about 31,700 people.
 In 2011, another source estimated the population of the town at about 45,400.

-The table below summarizes the population trends of the town, from all sources, for the last thirty (30) years.
-See table below:
+The table below summarizes the population trends of the town, from all sources, for the last 40 years:

-Transportation
+Transport

-The main major High-way that passes through The City of Yambio is High-way A44-NW northbound to Town of Ri Rangu, while A44-W leads to Nzara and to the Town of Ezo at the border with the Central African Republic and to the Town of Tambura.
-Highway A44-E joins Highway A43 which goes east to Town of Maridi and far east to the South Sudan's Capital City Juba.
-High-way A44SE branch off at A44-East in Maridi, and goes southeast to Yei Town in Central Equatoria State.
-High-way A44-S goes to boarder Town of Nabiapai at the boarder of The Democratic Republic of the Congo and The Republic South Sudan.
+The main highways that passes through Yambio is A44-NW northbound to Ri Rangu.
+A44-W leads to Nzara, Ezo on the border with the Central African Republic, and Tambura.
+A44-E joins A43 which goes east to Maridi and further east to South Sudan's capital city Juba.
+A44SE branches off at A44-East in Maridi, and goes southeast to the town of Yei, in Yei River County, Central Equatoria State.
+A44-S goes to the town of Nabiapai on the border to The Democratic Republic of the Congo and The Republic South Sudan.
 Yambio is also served by Yambio Airport (HSYA).

+Education

+Over 500 children in Yambio in Western Equatoria now have access to learning facilities following the opening of a new four-classroom building of the United Nursery and Primary School.

+These students had to walk an 8-kilometre round trip to fetch water before the new borehole was constructed in the school.